 Static workflows may require manual redesign, whenever there are changes.
 Whereas using AI, you get living workflows that adjust as volumes, customer behavior, and business priorities change.

 Think of it like agents that monitor their own performance, flag drift, and suggest new rules or model updates.
-Hence, every interaction becomes training data that quietly makes the system smarter.
+Every interaction becomes training data that quietly makes the system smarter.

 There is a common misconception surrounding AI automation that it would replace humans as all workflows turn out to be fully autonomous.